Update from Dr. Andrew Seeley, the New Executive Director

 Irving, TX 75062

 Jeffrey Lehman, Ph.D., is the founder and president of the Arts of Liberty Project.
 He earned a B. A. from…

-Matthew Post, Ph.D., is the Associate Dean of the Braniff Graduate School of Liberal Arts at the University of Dallas…
+Matthew Post, Ph.D., is the Associate Director of the Saint Ambrose Center for Catholic Liberal Education and Culture at the…

 To recover and revive the liberal arts and liberal education in this era, we need scholars who can write books, lesson plans, articles, and study guides with insight and excellence.
 Please contact us if you are interested in changing the world and have the experience and expertise to do so.
 We welcome all forms of contribution, great or small.